sunil-20/Text-classification-project/README.md

 | __XGBoost(Base)__  | 0.80    | 0.94          |  0.85       |  0.83       |0.84|
 | __XGBoost(Tuned)__ | 0.77    | 0.91          | 0.83        | 0.80        | 0.81|<br>

-In general, we use only 2-3 models to check for the best one in real world because of time and resource limitation.
+**Disclamer!:** In general, we use only 2-3 models to check for the best one in real world because of time and resource limitation.
 For learning purpose I have use more than three models.

 ## 6. Citation <a name="ref"></a>